The State of Organizational Culture in Federal Government

 While the majority of federal employees in our survey cite more tangible elements (teamwork, customer service, and diversity/inclusion) as being part of their culture, less than half see crucial, less tangible elements, such as respect, integrity, and innovation as active elements of their organization’s culture.
 (Figure 4).

 Culture is a difficult idea to corral.
 Perhaps not surprisingly, in our experience, Eagle Hill repeatedly has seen both public and private sector organizations take an initiatives-focused approach to it.
-Building teams, ramping up diversity/inclusion efforts, and introducing customer satisfaction metrics are all laudable efforts.
+Building teams and introducing customer satisfaction metrics are all laudable efforts.
 They are also far easier to conceptualize and implement than ideas on how to motivate people to act with integrity.

 Yet these more difficult elements are every bit as crucial.
 They define an organization.
 That so many federal employees don’t recognize these elements in their culture may mean they are cluing into a fundamental inauthenticity in their workplaces.
 Perhaps as a result, while 7 in 10 of respondents feel proud to work at their organization, only 6 in 10 are happy working in their organization, and 3 in 10 are open to exiting it.
 These employees may feel that the goals of the organization are laudable, but how the goals are achieved is less so.

-BUILDING TEAMS, RAMPING UP DIVERSITY/INCLUSION EFFORTS, AND INTRODUCING CUSTOMER SATISFACTION METRICS ARE ALL LAUDABLE EFFORTS.
+BUILDING TEAMS AND INTRODUCING CUSTOMER SATISFACTION METRICS ARE ALL LAUDABLE EFFORTS.

 Federal leadership has a trust problem.